Physical Therapy—Graduate (PTGR)

 Examines aspects of the “cognitive engine” related to evaluation, management, and decision-making for orthopaedic physical therapy patients.
 Develops use of goal-directed thinking, and analytical and evaluative questioning.
 Supports data gathering and interpretation, evaluation methodology, treatment planning and execution, and prognosing.
 Provides support for defending, justifying, and rationalizing clinical decisions.

 PTGR 554.
 Writing for the Physical Therapy Professional and Educator.
 3 Units.

-Enables the student to develop writing processes and techniques that are clear, precise, and audience appropriate.
-Students practice and reflect on writing in professional and academic genres--such as literature reviews, case studies, and protocols relevant for physical therapists, other health professionals, and educators.
-Includes discussion regarding various aspects of writing mechanics and structure.
-Links practical applications to common writing situations found in the health professions and education, ranging from intradisciplinary written communication to preparing an abstract and manuscript for submission.
+Develops clear, precise, and audience appropriate writing skills.
+Links practical applications to common writing situations found in the health professions and education, ranging from intradisciplinary written communication to preparing abstracts and manuscripts for submission.